St. John's Missionary Baptist Church

-St. John's Missionary Baptist Church is a historic African-American Baptist church at 1130 Walt Bellamy Drive in New Bern, Craven County, North Carolina.
+St. John's Missionary Baptist Church is a historic African-American Baptist church at 1130 Walt Bellamy Drive in New Bern, Craven County, North Carolina, United States.
 It was built in 1926, and is a rectangular brick church building on a raised basement in the Classical Revival style.
 It features a three-stage central entrance tower.
 It is believed to be the oldest black Baptist congregation in New Bern.

 It was listed on the National Register of Historic Places in 1997.